Alex Cabrera: Career

-After toiling in the minors for nine seasons, Cabrera finally got a shot in the majors with the Diamondbacks.
-A muscular slugger (6' 2", 220 lb.), Cabrera hit a home run during his first at-bat.
-He ended the 2000 MLB season with a .262 average, five home runs, 14 RBI, 10 runs, two doubles, one triple and a .500 slugging percentage in 31 games.
+After nine seasons in the minors, Cabrera finally reached the majors with the Diamondbacks.
+A muscular slugger, Cabrera hit a home run in his first at-bat.
+He ended the 2000 MLB season with a .262 average, five home runs, 14 RBI, 10 runs, and a .500 slugging percentage in 31 games.

+Seibu Lions

 After the 2000 season, the Seibu Lions of the Japan Pacific League purchased his contract from Arizona.

 In 2001, Cabrera batted .282, with 49 home runs and 124 RBI.
-He was even better in 2002, with a .336, 55, 115 batting line, winning the Pacific League's MVP award.
-His 55 home runs tied Japan's single-season record, equaling the mark set by the legendary Sadaharu Oh in 1964 and matched by former big leaguer Tuffy Rhodes in 2001.
-(In 2013, Wladimir Balentien, playing for the Yakult Swallows, established a new record with 60 home runs.)
+He was even better in 2002, with a .336 batting average, 55 home runs, and 115 RBI, winning the Pacific League's MVP award.
+His 55 home runs tied Japan's single-season record, equaling the mark set by Sadaharu Oh in 1964 and matched by former MLB player Tuffy Rhodes in 2001.
+Cabrera stated that he was unable to break the record because pitchers threw him very few strikes after hitting his 55th home run.
+Wladimir Balentien later broke the home run record, hitting 60 home runs in 2013.

-In 2003, Cabrera hit an impressive 50 home runs and produced 112 RBIs, while batting .324 for Seibu.
+In 2003, Cabrera hit 50 home runs with 112 RBIs, while batting .324 for Seibu.
 Injuries limited him to 64 games in 2004, with 25 home runs and 62 RBIs.
 On October 26, 2004, Cabrera hit a two-run towering homer as the Seibu Lions defeated the Chunichi Dragons 7–2 in Game 7 of the Japan Series to win their first championship since 1992.
 The ball bounced off the glass-enclosed private boxes above the left field seats at the Nagoya Dome.
 It was Cabrera's third home run of the series.
 He also hit a grand slam and a two-run homer in Game 3.

 In six seasons with the Lions, Cabrera was a .308 hitter with 246 home runs and 605 RBI in 708 games.

+Orix Buffaloes

 In January 2008, Cabrera signed a one-year contract with the Orix Buffaloes.
-It was reported that the contract had a requirement that Cabrera pass a drug test when he reported in February.
+The contract reportedly required that Cabrera pass a drug test when he reported to the team in February.
 He obtained free agency rights following the 2009 season after playing 8 years in Japan, thereby removing the designation as a "foreign player," becoming the fourth non-Japanese player to obtain such classification in NPB.

-In three seasons with Orix (2008–10), Cabrera slugged a combined 73 home runs and produced 225 RBIs.
+In three seasons with Orix from 2008 through 2010, Cabrera slugged 73 home runs with 225 RBIs.
+Cabrera's career in NPB ended with 97 games over two seasons for the Fukuoka SoftBank Hawks in 2011 and 2012.